KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 Me with Jon Gould of Foxley Talent.
 I was lucky to be gifted this Django Social t-shirt by Jon.

 ![](favorite-conference-photos/djangocon-us-2023-hotel-table.jpg)
-Hanging out with some amazing attendees late into the evening, including fellow DjangoCon US Organizer Drew Winstel and favorite Python/Django authors Eric Matthes and William Vincent
+Hanging out with some amazing attendees late into the evening, including fellow DjangoCon US Organizer Drew Winstel and favorite Python/Django authors Eric Matthes and William Vincent.
+Photo credit: Paolo Melchiorre

 ![](favorite-conference-photos/djangocon-us-2023-board-dinner.jpg)
 DEFNA Board Dinner at the incredible Parizade with Peter Grandstaff and Nichole Dominguez... a perfect evening.